omelianlevkovych/LINQ/ReimplementingLinq/documentation/TDD.md

 Behaviour:
  - You should not be able to modify the input sequence (source param).
- - The Where is deferred operator - until you go throw the IEnumerable, it won'tt start fetching items from the input sequence.
+ - The Where is deferred operator - until you go throw the IEnumerable, it won't start fetching items from the input sequence.
  - Despite deferred execution, Where will validate that the parameters are not null immediately.
  - It streams it result: it only ever needs to look at one result at a time, and will yield it without keeping a reference to it.
  This means you can apply it to an infinitely long sequence.